-The Denton County Homelessness Leadership Team, United Way of Denton County, and County municipalities are working together to end Veteran Homelessness in Denton County.
+We are joining with the Denton County Homelessness Leadership Team, Denton County Homeless Coalition, Denton County Behavioral Health Leadership Team's Veteran Workgroup, County municipalities and local agencies to work together to end Veteran Homelessness in Denton County.

 An end to Veteran homelessness means that our community will ensure homelessness among Veterans is prevented whenever possible or is otherwise a rare, brief, and non-recurring experience.